ray-project/ray/doc/source/serve/tutorials/batch.md

 :::{note}
 By default, Ray Serve performs *opportunistic batching*.
-This means that as soon as the batch handler is called, the method executes without waiting for a full batch.
-If more queries are available after this call finishes, the batch handler may execute a larger batch.
+This means that as soon as the batch handler is called, the method is executed without waiting for a full batch.
+If there are more queries available after this call finishes, the larger batch may be executed.
 You can tune this behavior using the `batch_wait_timeout_s` option to `@serve.batch` (defaults to 0).
 Increasing this timeout may improve throughput at the cost of latency under low load.
 :::